gobbyo/kinetic-display/docs/prerequisitesoftware.md

 ## Prerequisites

 1. [Install Visual Studio Code](https://code.visualstudio.com/download)
-1. With VS Code installed and open, click on the "extensions" icon on the leftmost panel and install the following extensions from Marketplace:
+1. With VS Code installed and open, click on the extensions icon on the "Activity bar" (leftmost panel in the window) and install the following [extensions from Marketplace](https://code.visualstudio.com/docs/editor/extension-marketplace):
     1. **Python** by Microsoft
     1. **MicroPico** by paulober
 1. Download the [flash_nuke Uf2 file](https://github.com/Pwea/Flash-Nuke)